 The Great Smoky Mountains National Park is a popular vacation getaway for good reason.
 We have beautiful mountain peaks, many of the highest in the eastern US.
 We’re also home to more than 2900 miles of flowing streams.
 Flowing streams means plenty of waterfalls!
-Ask any visitor to the park and you’ll hear how much they loved a certain waterfall they visited with their family.
-While each tourist has their favorite destination, we’ve compiled a list of our favorite waterfall walks that are also family friendly and easy enough for any member of your group.
+Ask any visitor to the park and you’ll hear how much they loved a certain waterfall hike in the Smokies they visited with their family.
+While each tourist has their favorite destination, we’ve compiled a list of our favorite waterfall walks in the Great Smoky Mountains National Park that are also family friendly and easy enough for any member of your group.

 Cataract Falls – The Easiest to Access